 Airlines all around the world have made wearing a face mask on board mandatory to enhance the safety of crew and passengers from COVID-19, and that requirement seems like it’s here to stay.
 Wearing a face mask for long periods of time, however, can get tiring and uncomfortable.
 As we've all learned in the past year, foggy glasses, tired ears, and irritated skin are just a few of the discomforts we experience while wearing face masks every day.
 Add to that a long-haul flight from Tokyo to New York, and you’ve got the perfect recipe for a disgruntled traveler.

 We’ve made it our mission to make business travelers happy, and comfort is key to achieving that goal.
-That’s why we compiled a list of the 7 best, most breathable, reusable face masks for long-haul flights so that you can arrive at your destination on top form.
+That’s why we compiled a list of the 7 best, most breathable, reusable face masks for air travel so that you can arrive at your destination on top form.
 All of the masks recommended on this list are unisex and work best when all health & safety requirements are respected.
 This includes social distancing and regular hand washing.

 1. Best mask for skincare

 According to dermatologists, a common side effect of the mask rubbing against your skin every day is the creation of micro-tears.
 This makes it easier for dirt to enter, clog up our pores, and lead to acne breakout.
 The Slip Reusable Face Masks are a great option to avoid “maskne”.
-Made of 100% mulberry silk with a cotton lining, these masks are a lot gentler and softer on the skin than polyester or rayon alternatives.
-The material won’t irritate your skin and will leave you feeling protected and comfortable throughout your flight.
+Made of 100% mulberry silk with a cotton lining, the soft fabric these masks are made of is a lot gentler on the skin than polyester or rayon alternatives.
+The breathable fabric won’t irritate your skin and will leave you feeling protected and comfortable throughout your flight.